AnupM-UW/SayamiSim/README.md

 Library Dependencies:

 - Elma: The project requires the [Elma framework](https://github.com/klavinslab/elma/blob/master/README.md), which is an event and process managment framework for embedded devices.
 Installation instructions for Elma framework can be found [here](https://github.com/klavinslab/elma/blob/master/README.md).
+I'm not using the latest version of the Elma library since (per Dr. Klavins) it uses the SSL libraries that are very heavy for Raspberry Pi.
+I forked a version of the library that does not have the Http Client embedded since I don't need it.
+I also removed the Address Sanitizer library extensions based on this [comment on Wikipedia](https://en.wikipedia.org/wiki/AddressSanitizer): "On average, the instrumentation increases processing time by about 73% and memory usage by 340%".
+On Raspberry Pi, it could be too impactful on operation and doesn't add that much value for my purpose.

 - WiringPi: The project also requires the WiringPi library for interacting with sensors and actuators in Raspberry Pi.
 The project targets Raspberry Pi 3 devices with the 40 pin connector.